Why Fitness Matters

 BFTC candidates must pass a PFT scoring a minimum of 12 total points with at least 1 point in each of the four events at least once while at the Academy.

 If you have additional questions, please reach out to your local Special Agent recruiter for more information.

-Note: In general, scores reported on the self-PFT are about 25 percent higher than those recorded on the day of the actual event.
-In other words, if an applicant reports doing 20 pushups on the self-PFT tool, statistically, he or she will score 16 on the official test.
+Note: In general, scores reported on the self-PFT are about 25% higher than those recorded on the day of the actual event.
+In other words, if you report doing 20 pushups on the self-PFT tool, statistically, you will score 16 on the official test.
 This is why it’s so important to strive for well above the minimum scores as you train.